 The Family and Youth Services Bureau offers tips for integrating parent-child communication into your program.

 Developed by the Search Institute, Keep Connected is a seven-session workshop series for parents and their middle school children.
 The program gives parents and youth an opportunity to learn keys to positive family relationships and to try new ways to stay connected even as kids grow up and become more independent.
-A planning guide (PDF) is available online for schools, organizations, and networks that work with families, teens, and pre-teens between the ages of 10 and 14.
 Training is required for program delivery.

 Raising Healthy Kids: Families Talk about Sexual Health